Skip to Content

 Coffee Filter Dragonfly Craft

-I love easy crafts for kids and this one uses a few basic craft supplies.
-Create colorful dragonflies by tie dyeing coffee filters with washable markers and using plastic spoons.
+Get ready to bring vibrant dragonflies to life by tie dyeing coffee filters with washable markers and using plastic spoons.

 Woman's hand holding up a coffee filter dragonfly and two more in the background on a gray wood backdrop.